hiufungleung/overleafMCP-rw/README.md

 - `projects.json` is gitignored to protect your credentials
 - Never commit real project IDs or Git tokens
 - Use the provided `projects.example.json` as a template

+## Attribution

+This project is forked from the [mjyoo2/OverleafMCP](https://github.com/mjyoo2/OverleafMCP).
+The original implementation provided read-only functionality.
+This fork adds enhanced write operations including file creation, editing, deletion, and full Git workflow support (commit and push to Overleaf).

 ## License